I’ve been meaning to write this post for a couple of weeks now.

 doesn’t read quite as fluently as Python tends to.
 However, note that unlike

-Python, Clojure does not need to treat for
+Python, Clojure does not need to treat for as the beginning of a block, and

 In fact, unlike in Python,

-Clojure implements its for
+Clojure implements its for as a macro

 which rewrites the sequence iteration as a recursive traversal, and accumulates

 the results into an output.
-While Python’s for
+While Python’s for keyword needs to be

-implemented within the guts of the language, Clojure’s for
+implemented within the guts of the language, Clojure’s for macro is provided

 solely as a convenience: you could have written it yourself.